Connecticut Defective Premises Liability Lawyers

 - Inadequate security.
 Property owners who fail to provide security in dangerous neighborhoods are liable for reasonably foreseeable assaults and other crimes that take place on their premises.

 - Slip and fall accidents.
-Slip and fall accidents can arise from wet floors, icy sidewalks, damaged floors and stairways, cracked sidewalks, potholes, inadequately lit areas, generally any location on the premises that presents an unreasonable danger to an unsuspecting visitor.
+Slip and fall accidents can arise from wet floors, icy sidewalks, damaged floors and stairways, cracked sidewalks, potholes, and inadequately lit areas.
+Basically, any location on the premises that presents an unreasonable danger to an unsuspecting visitor.
+Slip and fall accidents can lead to concussions and other very serious ailments.

 - Swimming pool accidents.
 According to the Center for Disease Control, drowning is the number one cause of death in children aged 1-4 other than birth defects.
 Nearly half of all drownings in the United States take place in residential pools.
 Property owners are legally responsible for keeping swimming pools safe, secure, and supervised.